AntonyThorpe/omnipay-swipehq/README.md

 If you want to keep up to date with release anouncements, discuss ideas for the project, or ask more detailed questions, there is also a [mailing list](https://groups.google.com/forum/#!forum/omnipay) which you can subscribe to.

+Other than that, there is no support for this library.